Aleqsd/Aleqsd/README.md

 Software Engineer & Product Manager
 -----------------------------------

+* 🕹️ Software/DevOps Engineer on Playstation Games for Sony via @ImplicitConversions.
+Developping autotests and pipelines for retro games from PS1/PS2/PSP for the Playstation Plus Catalog (on PS4/PS5).

 * 🎮 Co-founding team of a Cloud Gaming Platform (Piepacker / Jam.gg) which raised 12M at Series A and that currently has 60+ employees.
 Helped from developing the whole codebase, structure and manage, hire more than 30 employees, building new teams and processes to make it grow (introduced Agile practices for 10+ devs, created a QA team and processes, created the product team and built the roadmap etc...)

 * 🤹‍♂️ Various experiences from IT Teacher at University, Entrepreneur of a Software Engineering Company, Software Engineer in backend, frontend, python and VR, Project Manager of an Innovation Lab at Atos, etc...